YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario06/1_iSCSI/README.md

 themes
 ```

-## D. About CHAP & multipathing
+## D. About iSCSI, multipathing & CHAP

 This application was deployed using secured authentication with the storage backend.
 We can now see the configuration on the host.
 Let's first look at what server hosts the POD:
 ```bash
 $ kubectl get -n ghost-iscsi pod -o wide
 NAME                          READY   STATUS    RESTARTS   AGE    IP               NODE    NOMINATED NODE   READINESS GATES